identity-com/idv-builder/README.md

 for example calling an external API to decide whether to accept or reject the UCA.

 The second handler (`AutoPassUCAHandler`) immediately marks a UCA as accepted and doesn't implement any additional logic.

-# Running locally

->**_Prerequisite_**: Ensure you have access to the IDV Toolkit ECR repository before proceeding.
-Contact Identity.com for access.

-To run locally via docker-compose, simply run:

-    scripts/start.sh

-After the IDV has started, you can call the API directly (without a running Identity.com compatible client), using the [Insomnia](https://insomnia.rest/) workspace provided with the IDV Builder (`test/manual/idvBuilderInsomnia.json`).

-# Deploying to your Kubernetes Cluster

-1. Ensure you have access to the IDV Toolkit ECR repository before proceeding.
-Contact Identity.com for access.
-2. Ensure you have the following infrastructure set up on your cluster:
-    - An Ingress Controller
-    - A Storage Class named `standard` (needed if the IDV runs its own internal Mongo DB)
-    - A namespace named `idv`
-3. Rename `deploy/kubernetes/idv/values.template.yaml` to `values.custom.yaml` and edit them to match your Kubernetes configuration.
-4. Run `cd deploy/kubernetes/idv & helm install idv . --namespace idv -f values.yaml -f values.custom.yaml`

 ## End-to-End Tests